Saiyuki Reload (TV series)

-Saiyuki Reload is faithful to the manga from the fourteenth episode and onward, having deviated from it for the first 13 episodes.
+that the previous series did not adapt and the initial arcs of Saiyuki Reload manga, while the first thirteen episodes are original stories.
 A sequel titled Saiyuki Reload Gunlock was also created by the companies and aired on the same network.
 A new OVA has been released by Studio Pierrot, which covers the "Burial" arc of the Saiyuki Reload manga; it is called Saiyuki Reload: Burial.
 An anime television series adaptation of the Saiyuki Reload Blast manga series aired from July 5 to September 20, 2017, on Tokyo MX, TV Aichi, BS11, Sun TV.
 It ran for 12 episodes.
 Also a new anime series produced by Liden Films titled Saiyuki Reload: Zeroin has been announced on January 10, 2021.
 It aired from January 6 to March 31, 2022, on AT-X and other networks.

 Saiyuki Reload premiered on the Starz/Encore Action channel in North America on November 8, 2006.

 On February 18, 2021, Crunchyroll added the series for streaming.

 On November 30, 2021, Discotek Media licensed the anime for a Blu-ray release in standard definition as it includes the original Japanese language, English subtitles and the English dub.

 Three pieces of theme music are used for the episodes—one opening themes and two ending themes.
 The opening themes is "Wild Rock" by BUZZLIP.
 The two ending themes, "ID" by flow-war and "Fukisusabu Kaze no Naka de" by WAG.